jimmyH/BeSIM/README.md

  - A REST API which allows you to get/set parameters from the BeSMART thermostats.

 The intent is that you will be able to use a Home Assistant custom component to control your thermostat(s), but currently this has not been implemented.
-A (very) basic angular app can also be used to control the thermostat(s).
+A (very) basic angular app can also be used to control the thermostat(s), see https://github.com/jimmyH/BeSIM-GUI

 ## Caveats